Goal and Scope

 - Plan to present evidence of contribution to knowledge in the research community.

-The research proposal should be submitted through the submission web site, in a single PDF document (to be announced).
+The research proposal should be submitted through the submission web site here, in a single PDF document.

 Submissions must strictly adhere to the conference format and must not exceed four (4) pages in this format, including all text, references, appendices, and figures; submissions that do not comply with these requirements will be summarily rejected by the Chairs without review.
 The research proposal should be single-authored and include the title of your research, your name, your advisor, your email address, and a short summary in the style of an abstract for a regular paper.

 All submissions must be original work, and must not have been previously published, nor be under consideration for publication elsewhere (see also ACM policy and procedures with respect to plagiarism).

 Part 2: Letter of Support Please ask your research advisor to submit a letter of recommendation in support of your application.
 This short letter must include your name, the start date of your PhD studies, an assessment of the current status of your dissertation research, and an expected date for dissertation submission.
 The letter must come directly from your advisor’s email address and should be sent in PDF format to the Symposium Chairs (Wei Le - email@example.com; Andreas Zeller - firstname.lastname@example.org) with the subject: "ESEC/FSE 2017 Doctoral Symposium support letter for [student name]".

 The Doctoral Symposium Panel will select participants using the following criteria: